RyanJulyan/Flask-BDA/README.md

 > Developers can build and deploy a full range of applications - from consumer apps to critical internal business systems - designed to help developers deliver secure applications quickly and efficiently so apps are delivered in weeks and even days.
 >
 > Flask BDA provides Full-stack development from; UI, business processes, custom logic, and data models to create cross-platform apps out of the box. providing you a scaffold that you can add your own code when needed. with no lock-in ever.
+>
+> Free and Developer-Friendly
+> Flask-BDA is a free to use, source available, application development tool with a developer-friendly license.

 ## Overview
 * [Requirements](#requirements)